Back to Logging guides

 json-file

-You can also find out the logging driver for a running container by using the following docker inspect command:
+You can also find out the log file location for a container with:

 Output